bormaxi8080/osint-timeline/DRAFT.md

 Open Interpreter.
 A coding agent for open models like Kimi K3: https://github.com/openinterpreter/openinterpreter

+AI that gets your everyday tasks done.
+OpenWorker is an open-source AI coworker that lives on your desktop and delivers **finished work**, not just chat: a polished document, a Slack reply with the numbers, an updated calendar, a triaged inbox.
+It runs on your machine and doesn't lock you into any model: bring your own API key for OpenAI, Anthropic, Google, or an open-weight provider, or run fully local with Ollama.
+Your data leaves your machine only through the model and integrations _you_ choose: https://github.com/andrewyng/openworker

 Swarms is the most reliable, scalable, and adaptive multi-agent orchestration framework available today.
 We provide a comprehensive suite of production-ready, prebuilt multi-agent architectures, including sequential, concurrent, and hierarchical systems.
 Additionally, Swarms offers backward compatibility with leading agent frameworks and interoperability with protocols such as MCP, x402, skills, and much more: https://github.com/kyegomez/swarms

 Open Kritt.
 Orchestrate AI agents to find real vulnerabilities in code.
 An open-source, self-hosted security research platform that turns focused AI analysis into de-duplicated, ranked findings with configurable validation and enrichment: https://github.com/Kritt-ai/open-kritt